 Then let yourself just feel the emotion without letting it take you over.
 Feel the sensation without listening to the story of why you are mad.
 Also ignore any thoughts that judge you as wrong for getting mad.
 Let your partner just hold a space of loving presence for you, while you sit with your emotion.
 The emotion will run it’s course and you will experience the greater truth underneath it.

 This is where it gets exciting, when we realize we have a choice.
 When we pause and don’t let our reaction run, it gives us time to discover the truth underneath our hurt.
-We discover that it is often our own history or projections, and not our partner that are causing our pain.
+We discover that it is not our partner, but often our own history or projections that are causing our pain.
 Underneath, is usually a fear that our partner is preventing us from having what we want or being who we really are.

 Give yourself and your partner time to explore your patterns without taking positions about what you should feel.
 This will help you act from loving choice, instead of the automatic responses that were programmed into you during childhood.

 While it is important to not let patterns we don’t like run us, it is also important to nurture ourselves and be compassionate and gentle with our own and our partner’s hurts and limits.